4t-2/AGL/README.md

 - GLEW

 ## Learn
-If you want to learn how to use AGL then go to [github website] for documentation and for tutorials on how to use AGL
+If you want to learn how to use AGL then go to [my site](synteng.github.io) for documentation and for tutorials on how to use AGL

 ## License
 The AGL source code is distributed under the MIT License, this means that the AGL code is free to be used in any way.